Bubz949/finShield/SeniorShield/CHATBOT_README.md

 **Bot**: "If you see an unfamiliar transaction, you can flag it for review in the Transactions section.
 Look for the transaction, click 'Details', then use the review options.
 If you suspect fraud, contact your bank immediately and consider blocking the transaction."

 **User**: "How do I use this app?"
-**Bot**: "FinShield helps protect your finances!
+**Bot**: "Nuvanta helps protect your finances!
 The main sections are: Dashboard (overview of your finances), Transactions (detailed transaction history), and Settings (manage your preferences).
 What specific feature would you like help with?"

 ## Future Enhancements